OmarMiniesy/Notes/Defensive Security/Threat Intelligence/Cyber Threat Intelligence.md

 **[Abuse.ch](https://abuse.ch/)**
 - Has 6 tools that identify and track [[Malware]] and [[Malware#Bots and Botnet|Botnets]].
 - *Malware Bazaar* is a database that collects malware.
 Malware can be uploaded to contribute to the database, and searching for specific malware that match certain conditions (tags, signatures, [[YARA]] rules).
+Can also perform searches using different hash types like [[Static Analysis#Import Hashing (IMPHASH)|IMPHASH]].
 - *Feedo Tracker* is a database of the C&C servers that security analysts can search through and investigate any suspicious IP addresses they have come across.
 Additionally, they provide various [[IP]] and IOC blocklists and mitigation information to be used to prevent botnet infections.
 - *SSL Blacklist* is a tool to detect malicious [[Transport Layer Security (TLS)|SSL]] handshakes by identifying malicious SSL [[Certificates]] used by botnet servers.
 These certificates are then added to a list to be used as a blacklist.
 - *URLhaus* is a tool to share malicious URLs used for malware distribution.
 It contains a database of domains, URLs, hashes, and filetypes that are malicious.